-All members of pERC must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the pCODR website and pERC members have an obligation to disclose conflicts on an ongoing basis.
-For the review of obinutuzumab (Gazyva) for follicular lymphoma (previously untreated), through their declarations, one member had a real, potential, or perceived conflict, and based on application of the pCODR Conflict of Interest Guidelines, one member was excluded from voting.
+All members of the pCODR pERC must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the pCODR website, and pERC members have an obligation to disclose conflicts on an ongoing basis.
+For the review of obinutuzumab (Gazyva) for follicular lymphoma (previously untreated), one member had a real, potential, or perceived conflict.
+Based on the application of the pCODR Conflict of Interest Guidelines, one member was excluded from voting.
+For the Final Recommendation, one member had a real, potential, or perceived conflict, and based on application of the pCODR Conflict of Interest Guidelines, one member was excluded from voting.